okalachev/vl53l1x_ros/README.md

 * *0.14 s* is the timing budget which allows the maximum distance of *4 m* (in *Long* distance mode).

 The resulting measurement rate is *1 / (timing budget + 0.004) Hz*.

+Setting `ignore_range_status` to `true` makes the node to ignore `RangeStatus` field of measurements.
+This may significantly improve maximum distance and rate but affects quality of measurements.

 `mode` is one of three distance modes, with the timing budget of *0.1 s*, *Short*, *Medium* and *Long* modes have maximum distances of 136, 290, and 360 cm, respectively.